-Part-Time Adjunct Positions:
+Part-Time Positions:

-1. Teachers will be paid an initial supplement of \$2000 for up to 45 student semester enrollments.
+1. Teachers will be paid an initial supplement of \$4000 for up to 90 student semester enrollments.
 In addition, teachers will receive \$50 per successful student completion per semester.
 A successful student completion occurs when a student completes a course with a grade of "A", "B", "C" or "D." 2.
 After being selected as a virtual school teacher, but prior to being assigned his/her first virtual instruction course, each teacher must complete training on providing virtual instruction through the contracted vendors.
 Teachers will be able to complete the online training pre-requisite at their convenience.
-The District will provide the after hour staff development rate for the scheduled live training sessions.
+The District will provide the after hour staff development rate for the two-day face-to-face training.
 3. Teachers will be required to have a publishable telephone number and a computer with high-speed internet access.
-School facilities and equipment may be utilized to the extent that they are normally available and so long as a teacher's regular work responsibilities are not disrupted.
+School facilities and equipment may be utilized to the extent that they are normally available during school hours.
 4. Teachers will be expected to establish weekly "office hours" during which students and parents will be able to communicate with the teacher via telephone.
 In general, at least five (5) hours of "office hours" should be scheduled each week of instruction.
 These hours will be set at the teacher's discretion in keeping with the rules and procedures established in the contracts with curriculum providers.
-Additional student and parent contact may be required beyond the teachers established "office hours" and can be conducted in the time, place, and manner agreed upon by the teacher and the student or parent.
+Additional student and parent contact may be required beyond the teacher established "office hours" and can be conducted in the time, place, and manner agreed upon by the teacher and the student or parent.
 5. In general, teachers will be expected to return student and parent communication and acknowledge receipt of student work within twenty-four (24) hours of the contact being initiated.

-6. Student enrollment will be capped at forty-five (45) for each semester course, with the goal of obtaining thirty (30) successful completions per teacher per semester.
-Additional student enrollments beyond the forty-five (45) student cap may be permitted upon mutual agreement by the District and Union.
-7. Teachers will not be assigned more than two (2) virtual instruction courses per semester.
+6. Student enrollment will be capped at 90 student semester enrollments for each part time teacher, with the goal of obtaining seventy-five (75) successful completions per teacher per semester.
+Additional student enrollments beyond the ninety (90) student cap may be permitted upon mutual agreement by the District and Union.
+7. Teachers will not be assigned more than four (4) virtual instruction courses per semester.
 Additional courses may be permitted upon mutual agreement by the District and Union.

 8. Teachers will be expected to comply with the rules and procedures established in the contracts with curriculum providers.
 9. Initial enrollment and registration of students will not be the teacher's responsibility.
 10. The Board and the Union will meet periodically to discuss the implementation of this virtual instruction program.